JLBLine/WODEN/INSTALL.md

 # WODEN installation
-WODEN is built around the `atomicAdd` function so you will need an NVIDIA GPU to run it.
-Currently, WODEN has only been tested and run on linux, specifically Ubuntu 18.04 and 16.04, and the OzStar super cluster of Swinburne University.
+WODEN is built on CUDA so you will need an NVIDIA GPU to run it.
+Currently, WODEN has only been tested and run on linux, specifically Ubuntu 16.04 up to 20.04,the OzStar super cluster of Swinburne University, and Garrwarla cluster of Pawsey.
 If you're mad keen to run on Windows or Mac, please contact Jack at jack.line@curtin.edu.au and we can give it a go.

 ## Dependencies
  - CMake https://cmake.org version >= 3.10 \